TCCQ/Othello/README.txt

+This is my original java version.
+It is slow, poorly written, and as of this commit abandoned.
+I will leave it in this side branch to work as an archive.
+Use the other branches

 This is a program to simulate the Othello Board game in Java.
 Othello is also sometimes called Reversi.
 This is a work in progress.